 Self-Drive Or Guided Dubai Desert Safari?

-Whether you opt for self-drive or guided desert safari, both have their own pros and cons.
+Whether you opt for self-drive or guided desert safari in Dubai, both have their own pros and cons.
 Self-drive makes it great for those who know the Arabian Desert inside out, with a clear idea on where to stop, camp, and of course what to see here.
 It is, however, vital that you own or have access to a reliable, high-performance 4X4 vehicle that lets you navigate the fine desert sands without any hiccup.
 Moreover, if you have plans to get behind the wheels, don’t forget to bring your valid international driving license.

 When it comes to a guided desert safari, it is especially ideal for first-timers traveling to Dubai.
 With everything taken care of by your service provider, you simply have to sit back and enjoy the off-road adventure.
 You can further choose from a shared or private desert safari that is particularly tailor-made for you and your group.
 But to get the best out of your guided safari, it is an absolute must that you get it arranged through an experienced tours company such as Rayna Tours and Travels.